-The Mood Disorder Inpatient Unit at the Pavilion at Williamsburg Place is committed to treating acutely compromised adult patients with mood disorders.
-During their stay, patients will receive psychotherapeutic and psychopharmacological treatment in a secure, safe environment to help them recover and prepare for their transition back to community life.
+The Mood Disorder Inpatient Unit at The Pavilion is committed to treating severely compromised adult patients with mood disorders.
+Our facility is a quiet 16-bed unit with semi-private rooms.
+During their stay, patients receive psychotherapeutic and psychopharmacological treatment in a secure, safe environment to help them recover and prepare for their transition back to community life.
+Most stays last 5–7 days.

-All aspects of collaborative care are provided by an interdisciplinary team of mental health experts with specialized expertise in mood disorders, including a psychiatrist, clinician, social worker, dietician, recreational therapist and psychiatric nurse.
+All aspects of collaborative care are provided by an interdisciplinary team of mental health experts with specialized expertise in mood disorders, including a psychiatrist, a clinician, a social worker, a dietician, a recreational therapist, and a psychiatric nurse.